sparshbaurasi/Readme-samples/README.md

 1. Adding the identity provider to AWS

-* There are multiple methods for adding the identity provider to AWS fue of which are given below:
+_There are multiple methods for adding the identity provider to AWS fue of which are given below_

   1. By AWS console:

     1. Open the IAM console at https://console.aws.amazon.com/iam/
-    1. In the navigation pane, choose Identity providers, and then choose Add provider.
+    2. In the navigation pane, choose Identity providers, and then choose Add provider.
-    1. For Configure provider, choose OpenID Connect.
+    3. For Configure provider, choose OpenID Connect.
-    1. For Provider URL, type the URL of the IdP give `https://token.actions.githubusercontent.com` as input.
+    4. For Provider URL, type the URL of the IdP give `https://token.actions.githubusercontent.com` as input.
-    1. Choose Get thumbprint to verify the server certificate of your IdP.
+    5. Choose Get thumbprint to verify the server certificate of your IdP.
-    1. For the "Audience": Use `sts.amazonaws.com` if you are using the official action.
+    6. For the "Audience": Use `sts.amazonaws.com` if you are using the official action.

-  1. Using terraform:
+  2. Using terraform:

     1. Run the following terraform script for creating the identity provider: